How I Create Art - The Build ProcessWoodworking

 The pain of sanding off my fingernail was worth it.
 These hearts look great!

-Now on to the lid.
-Getting the posts on the lid to line up on all 4 sides with all locks operating smoothly was tough, it took me most of one night to get them all working.
+Now, on to the lid.
+Getting the posts on the lid to line up on all four sides with all locks operating smoothly was tough.
+It took me most of one night to get them all working.

 So here is the finished project!